measurement-factory/EggTimer/README.md

 Each open pull request is processed according to the following
 algorithm:

+1. Create a new commit ("staging commit") as a copy of the PR [merge commit](https://developer.github.com/v3/pulls/#get-a-single-pull-request), with the following attributes:
+   * parent revision as the PR base branch HEAD revision
+   * commit message as the PR title (with appended PR number) and the PR description
-1. Reset the staging (a.k.a. "auto") branch to point at the last commit of the PR target branch (usually "master").
+2. Reset the staging (a.k.a. "auto") branch to the PR staging commit.
-2. Squash-merge the PR branch into the staging branch, using PR title (with an appended PR number) and the PR description as the commit message.
-TODO: What happens to long paragraph lines often present in the PR description?
-We should either reject PRs that have long lines or, if it can be done safely, automatically wrap them using some formatting library.
+3. Mark the staging commit with a tag ("merge tag").
+The tag holds the being-in-merge PR number, which is used by the bot in next steps.
-3. Test the staging branch.
+4. Test the staging branch.
 That is, wait for GitHub to report CI test results for the staging branch.
-4. Reset the PR target branch (usually "master") to point at the now-tested commit on the staging branch.
+5. Reset the PR target branch (usually "master") to the now-tested staging commit on the staging branch.
-5. Mark the PR as merged.
-6. Close the PR and remove its tag.
-Failures at this step are ignored.
+6. Mark the PR as merged, close the PR and remove its tag.

-XXX: The above is missing the tagging step, with a brief explanation of what that tag means and/or why it is needed.

-If a bot is killed while executing the above algorithm, it (XXX: document what happens.
-I suspect we redo some of the steps and resume execution of other steps, depending on the state, but it is not clear to me which steps the bot avoids repeating).
+If a bot is killed while executing the above algorithm, it will resume executing from the step it was interrupted at.

 While the bot is merging a pull request, it does not touch other PRs.
 If the bot receives a GitHub event while merging a pull request, then the